peterkracik/scss-best-practice/README.md

 ### 2. Name them right
 1. All files except the endpoint files should start with the underscore.
 So we'll know they only includes files.
-2. Names of the components files should be always the same as the block where we use them.
-So we know directly in which file we have to search for a specific selector.
+2. Names of the components files should be always the same as the model or element where we use them.
+So we know directly in which file we have to search for a specific selector. underscore should be replace by -

 ### 3. Selectors
+We should use following as selectors:

 #### CLASS: YES
 But flags not as a standalone selectors.